laurentopia/Learning-AI/README.md

 	- when this is done, in the lower left corner there is the python version and Conda environment, select `('tf_gpu':conda)`

 DONE!
+After all that, you restart and from that point onwards you won't have to launch code from conda prompt.

 -----------------